Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Results

-We evaluated the performance of each spectrum using the Earth Mover’s Distance (EMD) \cite{Rubner1998} as a quantitative metric of spectral similarity.
-Benchmarking and validation of this metric are provided in Section S6 of the Supplementary Information, together with the numerical values in Table~S4.
+We evaluated the performance of each spectrum using the Earth Mover’s Distance (EMD) \cite{Rubner1998} as a quantitative metric of spectral similarity. \corr{This metric quantifies deviations in the spectra arising from both line positions and lineshapes, the latter being important, for instance, when decomposing a broad band into contributions from different molecular environments~\cite{Auer2007, Bakker2009}.} Benchmarking and validation of this metric are provided in ~\corr{Sec}~S10 of the SI, together with the numerical values in Table~S4.
 By construction, a lower EMD indicates better agreement.
 For this system, spectra with EMD values within $\sim$80 units are qualitatively indistinguishable, while values exceeding 250 units correspond to clear, visually detectable deviations.
 Because of the presence of small-amplitude oscillations in the spectra, the threshold for what constitutes a “sufficiently low” EMD can vary somewhat with temperature.

-At 600K (Figure~\ref{fig:benchmarking1}a), all parameter sets reproduce the DVR frequencies and capture the key spectral features, despite their EMD values ranging from 46 (Set~E) to 98 (Set~D).
+At 600~K (\corr{Fig.}~\ref{fig:benchmarking1}a), all parameter sets reproduce the DVR frequencies and capture the key spectral features, despite their EMD values ranging from 46 (Set~E) to 98 (Set~D).
 Among them, Set~E (EMD = 47) provides the best agreement, followed by Set~A (EMD = 55).

-At 300~K (Figure~\ref{fig:benchmarking1}b), Set~E again performs best (EMD = 35), followed by Set~B (EMD = 83).
+At 300~K (\corr{Fig.}~\ref{fig:benchmarking1}b), Set~E again performs best (EMD = 35), followed by Set~B (EMD = 83).
 In contrast, Set~A (EMD = 269) and Set~C (EMD = 275) show more significant deviations across the vibrational features, in line with their much larger EMD scores.

-At 50~K (Figure~\ref{fig:benchmarking1}c), all parameter sets avoid the curvature problem, but the spectral lineshapes deteriorate due to a slight overheating of the stretch modes.
+At 50~K (\corr{Fig.}~\ref{fig:benchmarking1}c), all parameter sets avoid the curvature problem, but the spectral lineshapes deteriorate due to a slight overheating of the stretch modes.
 This heating originates from kinetic energy leakage from the internal ring-polymer modes to the centroid, and becomes particularly severe when $\tau = 100$~fs is used, as it fails to maintain the lower centroid temperature.
 At this temperature, Set~B (EMD = 552) and Set~E (EMD = 711) provide the most reasonable agreement, while Sets~A, C, and D yield EMD values above 1000, consistent with visibly poorer spectra.